Car Accident Injury Claim

 Yes – if you were not wearing your seatbelt, this is considered contributory negligence and you are still entitled to bring a claim.
 While it is a legal requirement that all car drivers and passengers wear seatbelts, you can still bring a Car Accident Claim.
 However, the amount you receive in compensation will be reduced to take account of the contributory negligence.
 If the parties cannot agree the amount of contributory negligence then the Judge decides on the amount of the deduction.

-Speak To Cantillons Solicitors, Car Accident Claims Experts
+Speak To Cantillons Solicitors, Car Accident Claims Solicitors

 We pride ourselves on our extensive experience.
 We have an approachable team of Personal Injuries Solicitors.
 We understand the stress that comes with suffering an injury in an accident, and we aim to take that stress from you, so you can focus on recovery.